 If the Needed Item is Already Checked Out

 Multiple editors often need to consult the same item.
 However, library staff are unable to disclose who has borrowed a particular title, due to North Carolina laws governing the confidentiality of library borrowing records.
 If the needed item is already checked out, take advantage of shared alcove space and journal office, and check there first before making a recall/hold request for the item.
-To request an item which has been checked out from the online catalog, click on the truck icon labeled "Get This Title".
+To request an item which has been checked out from the online catalog, click on the button labeled "Request."

 If the Needed Item is Not Found